Merith-TK/devdocs_webapp_kotlin/README.md

 I have utilized this guys source example template to make a kotlin version of the Website https://devdocs.io THIS WILL NOT BE OFFICIALLY SUPPORTED as it will use a webveiw, not truely offline I know, but it will do.

+## IF YOU HAVE ISSUES WITH GRADLE
+	Go to the cloned repo, and delete `.idea` and `.gradle` and let Android-Studio rebuild these directories, This may require you to restart Android-Studio

+	This project is being developed crossplatform from Win10 and ArchLinux, If you receive a folder error like `/home/nala/` or `C:\Users\Merith` does not exist, you can safely ignore that.

 ## THINGS TO DO
 ~~~[X]	Remove annoying Header Bar~~~